williamhudson1218/DealerForThePeople/README.md

 #Run Tests Windows
 View -> Test Explorer -> Run All Tests In View
 ```

+*Note: if you download .NET core after loading the project in Visual Studio you may need to restart Visual Studio for the project to compile*

 ## Scoring
 ###### Note: Ratings on `dealerrater.com` are on a scale 1-50 and are represented visually to users on a x/5 scale.